 B.A., University of North Carolina at Chapel Hill, 2013

 Primary research interests include all things weird, witchy, and wacky in English Renaissance culture and natural philosophy.
 In addition, Sarah has written on Renaissance women's writing and epistemological reflections.

-2015 - Robert E. Park Essay Award, Department of English
+2015 - Robert E. Park Essay Award for Most Distinguished Graduate Paper, Department of English

 2015 - Best Graduate Student Conference Paper of 2014, Society for the Study of Early Modern Women